rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ![projects-initial](../images/exercise1/projects-initial.png)

-2. Open the `enablement-ci-cd` folder in your cloud ide (or your favourite editor if using a local machine).
+2. Open the `enablement-ci-cd` folder in your cloud ide (or your favorite editor if using a local machine).
 The project is laid out as follows

 ```
 .